MateusJoseON/MateusjoseON/README.md

-Hello!
+Hello There!

+![72uG](https://github.com/user-attachments/assets/0105b07d-f900-4a1a-9a78-dd7823d759f5)

 I'm Mateus José de Oliveira Neto

-![72uG](https://github.com/user-attachments/assets/0105b07d-f900-4a1a-9a78-dd7823d759f5)

 🎓 **Software Development Student** (5th semester - UNICEPLAC)
 🔍 Looking for opportunities in **IT**, with a focus on **software development, technical support, and project management**.